The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 Transparency

-that provide full ingredient lists and explain the purpose of each ingredient.
+for brands that provide full ingredient lists and explain the purpose of each

 "parfum" without specifying the source.